Schneegans/Burn-My-Windows/README.md

 You can either download the effects from the KDE store (a), download a stable version from GitHub (b) or clone the latest version directly with `git` (c).

+> [!IMPORTANT]
-:warning: **You need at least KWin 5.25.0 for the Burn-My-Windows effects.**
+> You need at least KWin 5.25.0 for the Burn-My-Windows effects.

+> [!NOTE]
-:warning: **If the color picker widgets in the effect settings do not work for you, you may have to install a package called `libkf5widgetsaddons-dev` (Kubuntu, KDE Neon, ...) or `kf5-kwidgetsaddons-devel`, `kwidgetsaddons-devel` (Fedora, OpenSuse, ...).**
+> If the color picker widgets in the effect settings do not work for you, you may have to install a package called `libkf5widgetsaddons-dev` (Kubuntu, KDE Neon, ...) or `kf5-kwidgetsaddons-devel`, `kwidgetsaddons-devel` (Fedora, OpenSuse, ...).

 ### a) Download from the KDE Store